When building your digital marketing campaigns, don't miss out on seniors.

 - Make the experience personable.
 While today’s seniors have adapted to tremendous change in the digital age, they still remember a time when customer service was king.
 Touch on the one-on-one relationships they can develop with physicians and office staff, and emphasize any opportunity they have to bond with others in the same situation—whether that’s through a joint camp program, a support group or a healthy cooking class.
 They’ll also benefit from patient testimonials.

 - Have the right tone—both in words and images.
 When you’re trying to reach seniors, don’t pretend like they are all wrinkle-free with beautifully coiffed silver hair—as many of the people featured in stock images are.
 Instead, use images that accurately portray your audience.
 The words you use matter, too.
+Connecting with seniors means knowing how to communicate directly to them.
 Avoid slang and jargon that they wouldn’t hear in daily life.